143rd Expeditionary Sustainment Command

-The 143rd Sustainment Command (Expeditionary) (formerly: 143rd Transportation Command), is one of seven general officer sustainment commands in the United States Army Reserve.
+The 143rd Expeditionary Sustainment Command (143 ESC) is one of seven general officer sustainment commands in the United States Army Reserve.
 It has command and control of more than 10,000 Army Reserve Soldiers throughout the southeastern United States in Alabama, Florida, Georgia, Louisiana, North Carolina, South Carolina, Tennessee, Arkansas and Mississippi.
 It is made up of more than 100 Army Reserve units whose missions are diverse and logistical in nature.
 The mission of the 143rd ESC is to provide command and control of sustainment forces and to conduct sustainment, deployment, redeployment and retrograde operations in support of U.S. and multinational forces.
 The mission of the 143rd when not deployed is to ensure readiness of the soldiers under its command and control.

+The 143rd ESC was formerly the 143rd Transportation Command.

 The ESC is a peacetime subordinate to the 377th Theater Sustainment Command.